tailor-cms/xt/docs/edit-package.md

 - `:isFocused`: boolean; Is element selected
 - `:isDragged`: boolean; Is element being dragged; e.g. upon reordering
 - `:isDisabled`: boolean; Should element be disabled; e.g. upon copy element seleciton
+- `:isGraded`: boolean; This is specific to the question content elements.
+This is forwarded to the component in case question gradingType has been undefined meaning it can be configured as both graded and ungraded question type.

 and observed for element related events: